arialpew/dufl/packages/dufl/README.md

 A fork of `create-react-app`, work with multiple JavaScript platform and support mono-repository.

-This project was made to match my personnal use-case but i think it's relevant to share it publicly.
+This project was made to match my personal use-case but i think it's relevant to share it publicly.

+**`Dufl` is not production-ready, you should be aware that some edge case can ruin everything so inspect your bundle with analyzer before deployment.**

 ## Philosophy